jbialy/simpleecdev/README.md

 * Portainer (https://portainer.io)

 # Usage
-Clonse the repo and run "docker-compose up -d".
+Clone the repo and run "docker-compose up -d".
 Services will be available on localhost:8080, localhost:3306 and localhost:9000.